 1.8.
 “Singaporean User” shall mean a user that is an entity incorporated in the Singapore or a citizen/resident of the Singapore.

 4. Confidential Information.
 The Solutions contain valuable trade secrets of Cato and any disclosure or unauthorized use thereof will cause irreparable harm and loss to Cato.
-User expressly undertakes to retain in confidence and to require its employees to retain in confidence all information and know-how in respect of the Solutions and/or that are transferred to, or discovered by user (“Confidential Information”).
+The parties will comply with the obligations set forth in the non-disclosure agreement signed between the parties (“NDA“); and if no such NDA exists the following shall apply: User expressly undertakes to retain in confidence and to require its employees to retain in confidence all information and know-how in respect of the Solutions and/or that are transferred to, or discovered by user (“Confidential Information”).
 User expressly undertakes to (i) limit dissemination of the Confidential Information solely to its employees who have a need to know and who are bound by obligations and restrictions as to confidentiality and Intellectual Property Rights no less restrictive on said employees and no less protective of Cato IPR and Confidential Information than the terms hereof; (ii) not disclose the Confidential Information to any third party; and (iii) not use the Confidential Information for any purpose other than as explicitly permitted herein.

 5. Grant of Rights.
-Subject to the terms and conditions of this Agreement (including payment of all applicable license fees) and for so long as user complies in full with all such terms and conditions, Cato grants user, and user accepts a limited, non-exclusive, personal, fee-bearing, non-transferable, non-sublicensable right to use the Service during the term set forth in the Cato Account Plan, solely in object code form, for personal use only by user and as part of the Solution.
-The license shall be granted until terminated pursuant to this Agreement.
+Subject to the terms and conditions of this Agreement (including payment of all applicable license fees) and for so long as user complies in full with all such terms and conditions, Cato grants user, and user accepts a limited, non-exclusive, personal, fee-bearing, non-transferable, non-sublicensable right to use the Service during the term set forth in the Cato Account Plan (“Term“), solely in object code form, for personal use only by user and as part of the Solution.
+The license shall be granted during the Term unless terminated pursuant to this Agreement.

 6. User Obligations and Limitations on Use.

 6.2.
 User is solely responsible for acquiring and maintaining all of the hardware, software and services necessary to access and make use of the Solutions, including without limitation paying all fees and other costs related to internet access.
-User shall use the Solutions in a proper environment as set forth in the Solution documentation and in compliance with the applicable operating instructions and all applicable laws and regulations and for no purpose other than as specifically authorized in the Solution documentation, including without limitation, circumvention of government censorship, laws or regulations.
+User shall use the Solutions in a proper environment as set forth in the Solution documentation available on Cato’s website (currently: https://cc2.catonetworks.com/doc/Content/Topics/Overview.htm) and in compliance with the applicable operating instructions and all applicable laws and regulations and for no purpose other than as specifically authorized in the Solution documentation, including without limitation, circumvention of government censorship, laws or regulations.

 6.3.
 Cato may require you to enable and permit you and/or Cato (and/or its third party contractors) to decrypt, monitor, process, decompile, reproduce, record and store (“Processing“) network traffic including traffic data and URL(s), IP address(es) used in connection therewith (“Traffic“) to support the Services.
 You hereby warrant that: (i) you own or have all sufficient rights in and to the Traffic (ii) you have obtained all applicable rights, consents, permits and licenses required for Processing.